Top 10 Colleges to Study MBA in Canada

 5. Desautels Faculty of Management – McGill University

-McGill University’s Desautels Faculty of Management’s MBA program is regarded as one of the world’s most prestigious, multinational, and active degree programs for.
+McGill University’s Desautels Faculty of Management’s MBA program is regarded as one of the world’s most prestigious, multinational, and active degree programs.
 Desautels is home to a number of research institutes and academic programs for undergraduates, masters, executive, and doctoral students.
-The curriculum is based on an interdisciplinary, integrated model that incorporates research, practise, and teaching.
-In today’s increasingly linked world, this important, comprehensive approach prepares students to successfully manage and lead.
+The curriculum is based on an interdisciplinary, integrated model incorporating research, practice, and teaching.
+This critical, comprehensive approach prepares students to manage and lead successfully in today’s increasingly linked world.
 Six Nobel Laureates and 127 Rhodes Scholars have been among the school’s graduates and teachers.

 6. Sauder School of Business – University of British Columbia

-Sauder School of Business, one of the world’s best academic business schools, is committed to rigorous and relevant education, with programmes that develop business leaders who drive change and transform industries and organisations around the world.
+Sauder School of Business, one of the world’s best academic business schools, is committed to rigorous and relevant education, with programs that develop business leaders who drive change and transform industries and organizations worldwide.
 In 77 countries, the school has produced more than 34,000 accomplished business people.
 Hence the Sauder business school can be your best option to pursue MBA in Canada.
-International MBA, Part-time MBA, Master of Management in Operations Research, etc are some of the courses that is offered.
+International MBA, Part-time MBA, Master of Management in Operations Research, etc., are some of the courses offered.

 7. Queen’s School of Business – Queen’s University

 The school takes a unique approach to experiential learning and team-based learning.
-Queen’s School of Business is home to Canada’s most prominent undergraduate business programme and several notable graduate programmes, in addition to its highly regarded MBA programmes.
-The school is one of the largest and most well-known providers of executive education in the world.
+Queen’s School of Business is home to Canada’s most prominent undergraduate business program and several notable graduate programs, in addition to its highly regarded MBA programs.
+The school is one of the largest and most well-known providers of executive education globally.

 8. Beedie School of Business – Simon Fraser University

-Simon Fraser University (SFU) is home to Canada’s first Executive MBA (EMBA) programme and is currently Western Canada’s largest business school.
-The school offers a variety of business undergraduate and graduate programmes.
-Part-Time MBA, Executive MBA (EMBA), Master of Science in Finance, Graduate Diploma in Business Administration, PhD, Research, etc are some of the programs that are offered to pursue MBA aboard for Indian Students.
+Simon Fraser University (SFU) is home to Canada’s first Executive MBA (EMBA) program and is currently Western Canada’s most prominent business school.
+The school offers a variety of business undergraduate and graduate programs.
+Part-Time MBA, Executive MBA (EMBA), Master of Science in Finance, Graduate Diploma in Business Administration, Ph.D., Research, etc., are some of the programs offered to pursue MBA abroad for Indian Students.

 9. Alberta School of Business – University of Alberta